Harvey John

 BN41 1BD

 So, you’ve decided you want to change your job.
-From looking for an interesting vacancy and attending the phone interview to the face-to-face interview, you’ve put a lot of effort in to succeed.
+From scouring for that perfect vacancy to navigating through phone interviews to the face-to-face interview, you’ve invested considerable effort to secure the ideal position.

 Getting an offer does not imply that you have to take it.
-If it doesn’t match your salary expectations or other aspects that are important to you, you may need to turn it down.
+If it doesn’t match your salary expectations or other crucial aspects it might be time to consider gracefully declining.

 Despite feeling you’ve wasted time, lost out on an opportunity, and have general anxiety about letting someone down, there is a way to approach this without burning any bridges.